BurkHufnagel/ApprovalTests.Java/approvaltests/src/main/doc/ApprovalTests - GettingStarted.md

 3. Use "use whole file" on a diff reporter
 4. Use the "approve" command with the approval plugin (available for Eclipse)

-Itʼs doesnʼt matter how you do it.
+It doesnʼt matter how you do it.

 __Note__: If the files match, then the received file will be deleted.<br>
 __Note__: You must include the received files in your source control.

 Reporters
 ---
-If an approval fails, then a report will be called that will report the “.received” and “.approved” files.
-There are many reporters, and you can create your own.
+If an approval fails, then a reporter will be called that will report the “.received” and “.approved” files.
+There are many reporters that already exist, and you can create your own.

 The simplest way to have your reporter called is to use the Annotation @UseReporter(Reporter.class) You can annotate at either the method or class level.